starcitizen-lug/knowledge-base/wiki/index.md

 >
 > - If you were using DX11, you can now safely edit your [USER.cfg](Tips-and-Tricks#usercfg) to switch back to Vulkan 🖖

+{: .important-title }
+> (Jan 28, 2026)
+>
+> Blackout on Vulkan when flying/boosting/braking/damaged
+>
+> - If you experience a temporary blackout or black screen effect in-game, see the [workaround here](https://wiki.starcitizen-lug.org/Troubleshooting/unexpected-behavior#blackout-or-black-screen-on-vulkan-when-flyingboostingbrakingdamaged).

 ### General News